 \subsection{Point Label Augmentation}

 To produce the full-image semantic segmentation $I_L$ from the sparse point-labels $P_L$, we follow a two-step augmentation strategy.

-\paragraph{SAM2 Expansion and Mask Merging.} Each labeled point $p_i$ is expanded into a binary mask $M_i \subseteq I$ using SAM2~\cite{ravi2024sam}, assigning its corresponding label $l_j$ to all pixels in $M_i$.
+\paragraph{SAM2 Expansion and Overlap Solving.} Each labeled point $p_i$ is expanded into a binary mask $M_i \subseteq I$ using SAM2~\cite{ravi2024sam}, assigning its corresponding label $l_j$ to all pixels in $M_i$.
 However, as masks may overlap, some pixels may belong to multiple masks and thus have conflicting labels.
 We resolve these conflicts by computing a unique label per pixel.
 For each pixel $p \in I$, we define the set of mask indices $S_p$ covering it:

 If $|S_p| = 1$, we directly assign the label $l_i$ to $p$.
 If $|S_p| > 1$, we compute the overlap region $O_p= \bigcap_{i \in S_p} M_i$ for those masks.

 We then evaluate which label is most supported in $O_p$ based on proximity to point-labels.
 With $c_p$ the centroid of $O_p$, we get a score for each mask $i \in S_p$: